symplify/config-transformer/README.md

 ## Usage

 By default, the command uses `/config` directory to transform all files in it.

-At first, try to run it with `--dry-run`, just to see what files *would be* transformed:
+At first, run it with `--dry-run` to see what files *would be* transformed:

 ```bash
 vendor/bin/config-transformer --dry-run